IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/process-flow.md

 ## Adding an Item (Triage Stage)

 The criteria to be added to the roadmap should include any 3 of: CPS, business case document, security case document, CIP.
-However, not all items that have all of these will be considered Core Infrastructure or sufficiently mature to prioritize.
+However, not all items that have all of these will be considered Roadmap or sufficiently mature to prioritize.
 The CIR-WG may include or not include an item entirely at its own discretion.

 It is presumed that this process is friendly to both software deliverables that can be shipped, and research-phase projects which may have different kinds of output (white papers, proof of concept, feasibility studies, etc).